neurowelt/audiocraft/README.md

 Audiocraft is a PyTorch library for deep learning research on audio generation.
 At the moment, it contains the code for MusicGen, a state-of-the-art controllable text-to-music model.

+## About the fork

+The goal of this fork is to introduce some small changes to the original code that I found useful.
+You can find the list of changes below, in the [Chanelog](#changelog) section.

 ## MusicGen

 Audiocraft provides the code and models for MusicGen, [a simple and controllable model for music generation][arxiv].
 MusicGen is a single stage auto-regressive